-A Subtitle 25 variance application and an LOJ in support of the variance was received for review with this application and was dated July 15, 2024.
-The application area contains four on-site and three off-site specimen trees with good (ST-241 and ST-242), fair (ST-243), and poor (ST-240, ST-244, ST-245, and ST-246) condition ratings.
-The PPS proposes to remove two on-site specimen trees, specifically ST-243 and ST-245.
-The variance requests critical root zone impacts to two on-site specimen trees: ST-240 and ST-246.
+A Subtitle 25 variance application and an LOJ in support of the variance was received for review with this PPS and was dated July 15, 2024.
+The subject property contains four on-site and three off-site specimen trees with good (ST-241 and ST-242), fair (ST-243), and poor (ST-240, ST-244, ST-245, and ST-246) condition ratings.
+The variance requested removal of two on-site specimen trees, specifically ST-243 and ST-245.
+The variance also requested critical root zone impacts to two on-site specimen trees: ST-240 and ST-246.
 Although the impacts are not at a percentage that results in the need for a variance request, because of the poor condition rating of the trees, at the time of Type 2 tree conservation plan (TCP2) review, the applicant shall analyze the impacts to these two trees in the effort to reduce impacts to the critical root zone.

 Section 25-119(d)(1) of the County Code contains six required findings to be made before a variance can be granted.
-The submitted LOJ seeks to address the required findings for the two specimen trees proposed to be removed.
-Details specific to individual specimen trees have also been provided in the following chart.
+The submitted LOJ addressed the required findings for the two specimen trees proposed to be removed.
+Details specific to individual specimen trees are also provided in the following chart.